 - 30 Days of Instagram: A Guide for Businesses

-- How to Attract Customers With Facebook
+- How to Reach & Engage Your Audience With Facebook

 Email is one of the best ways to reach your audience for any reason, especially to promote content.
 The reason is anyone on your email list has opted in to hear from you and you can guarantee that they'll get your messages.
 Better yet, you can improve your open rates by sending relevant content to segmented lists, meaning they'll be eager to read everything you send their way.

 Pay-per-click (PPC) helps you get your content in front of new audiences through targeted, paid advertisements.
 These ads can run on social media, search engines, or other websites.
-Once you define your buyer persona, you'll want to go the paid route so not to waste money targeting uninterested parties.
+Once you define your buyer persona, you'll want to go the paid route so as not to waste money targeting uninterested parties.
 Once you have your audience down, paid promotion can yield a great ROI.

 Getting your content promoted through authoritative, third-party channels is a great way to build your audience.
 Syndication gets your brand in front of fresh eyes (and wallets) that you wouldn't otherwise reach with your own efforts.

 Repurpose your content.

 When you repurpose content, you're reusing something you spent a lot of time creating and transforming it in various formats so that it can be more widely consumed.